mgreenly/rust/samples/README.md

 # Samples

-I like to make it convenient to build/run single file experiments when learning a lanuage
+I like to make it convenient to build/run single file experiments when learning a language

-I use per directory .vimrc files for this, mapping <leader>r to build and run the file
+I use per directory .vimrc files for this, mapping leader-r to build and run the file.

-   map <leader>r :execute '!clear && rustc -o %:r % && ./%:r'<CR>